Non-stop flights to Jakarta (CGK)

 What are the most popular flights to Jakarta?

-Makassar, Denpasar and Medan are the 3 most popular routes to Jakarta.
+Denpasar, Makassar and Surabaya are the 3 most popular routes to Jakarta.
 For a complete overview of all flight routes to Jakarta, please use our flight map.

 How long is the flight to Jakarta?